waffle-iron/docs-rackspace/style-guide/a-l-style-guidelines.md

 - Avoid using articles (*a*, *an*, *the*) to start list items.
 - When a list provides a series of terms or phrases and then more information about them, format the list as follows:
   - Show the term or phrase in bold.
 Using bold makes the list easier to scan.
-  - If you need to separate the initial term or phrase from the information that follows it, use an en dash with a space on either side of it.
+  - If you need to separate the initial term or phrase from the information that follows it, use an em dash with no spaces on either side of it.
 However, if you do not need a separator, don't use one.
-(For an example of a list in which en dash separators are not necessary, see the list at the top of this topic.)
+(For an example of a list in which em dash separators are not necessary, see the list at the top of this topic.)
 - Unless another order makes sense or is preferable, alphabetize list items.

 The following sections show examples of the indicated types of lists.